zhangcaicai123/ip/docs/README.md

 # User Guide
-This app is to help user create and edit a task list.
+This app is to help user create, edit and store a task list.
 ### Quick start
 1. Ensure you have Java 11 installed in your Computer.
 1. Download the jar file from (link).